Angular dependence, blackness and polarization effects in integral conversion electron M\"ossbauer spectroscopy: CEM spectra with the polarized photons incident on the absorber at an arbitrary angle

 where \(\varrho\) is the density of the sample and \(\varrho_\text{Fe}\) the density of natural iron at ambient conditions.
 For a homogeneous layer, the escape function can be well approximated with an exponential,

-where \(W_0\) expressing the probability of emission of a conversion electron after photon absorption at an iron-equivalent depth of {\(\tau\approx\) 540~Fe\AA} to reach the surface of the sample.
-The more general escape function are derived in appendix \ref{app:Lilj}).
-The exponential approximation is advantageous in the parameter fitting routines, since the code based on this is by two orders of magnitude faster than the one based on exact formulae, while providing a good approximation.
+where \(W_0\approx1.155\) and {\(\tau\approx\) 540~Fe\AA}.
+The more general escape functions are shown in Appendix~\ref{app:Lilj}.
+The exponential approximation is advantageous in the parameter fitting routines, since the computer code based on the exponential escape function is by two orders of magnitude faster than the one based on exact formulae, while providing a rather good approximation.
 Moreover, the exponential approximation is easier to handle analytically in some special cases.
-Indeed, with (\ref{eq:JcemsSimple}) we have
+Indeed, with (\ref{eq:JcemsSimpleX}) and neglecting \(\sigma^e\)\footnote{This usually can be done near the resonance and for the glancing angles examined here.
+Even if it is not the case, this exponential term could be taken into account formally just by replacing \(\frac{1}{\zeta}\) with \(\frac{1}{\zeta}+\frac{N\sigma^e}{\sin\vartheta}\).}, we have

 where \(a=W_0 f_S \mathcal{I}\).